 Our service exists to provide peace of mind through your travels, so with that charge, we're posting some of the more frequently-asked questions we've seen regarding coronavirus.
 If you aren't a client and have a trip you're concerned about, you can always sign up for service here at crankyconcierge.com.
+And if you've purchased travel from another source and aren't getting the answers you need regarding refunds, take a look at our new Refund Hunter service.

 Is the world ending?

-Isn't it risky for me to travel?
+Isn't it risky for me to travel right now?

 How can I protect myself from getting coronavirus while traveling?